-- LD: Here's the -- you can take these.
-I'll ask -- and I'll ask for copies of anything else. - JR: Ah!
+JR: Same dinner.
 Hmm.

-Hmm. [reading] Boy, oh boy, oh boy.
-She invited these people to dinner? - LD: I'd love to hear you talk about Dorothy Miller.
-You know, working here, and opening files, and seeing what she did, the whole series of American stuff.
-She picked well again, and again, and again. - JR: Yeah.
-To look at the list of people... - LD: Here's a Xerox of that, you can have this.
-This is the guest list. - JR: [Looks at guest list] Hmm.
-I wonder what dinner this is [pause] same dinner.
-Hmm. - LD: That's Janis. - JR: Hmm. [pause, reads] Hmm.
+LD: That's Janis.

+JR: Hmm. (pause) Hmm.
 I knew Salvador Dali fairly well.
-Marcel Duchamp too. - LD: How did you get to know Duchamp? - JR: I was invited for a drink at Yvonne Thomas' apartment, and there's Salvador Dali.I heard he was going to be there, so I brought him a New York Mona Lisa button, and a sunflower fly swatter.
-Every time you hit a fly, a flower bloomed. - LD: [Laughs] - JR: See, young artists really put him on a pedestal, and they were always afraid to visit him.
+Marcel Duchamp too. (pause) [reading list]

+LD: How did you get to know Duchamp?

+JR: I was invited for a drink at Devon Thomas' apartment, and there's Salvador Dali.
+I heard he was going to be there, so I brought him a New York Mona Lisa button, and a sunflower fly swatter.
+Every time you hit a fly, a flower bloomed.

+JR: See, young artists really put him on a pedestal, and they were always afraid to visit him.
 But Marcel was a regular guy, from the Lower East Side.
 People don't know about his personal life.
 He was a good friend of Israel Levitan's, the sculptor, whose wife Idee was in a total body brace, crippled.
 And he married her crippled, and he would spend his life getting her well.
-And Marcel [laughs] used to give her painting lessons, and give her painted screens, and all sorts of things.
+And Marcel [Laughing] used to give her painting lessons, and give her painted screens, and all sorts of things.
 And, oh, Jack Levitan lived on Avenue A and Tenth -- right near the park, Thompson Square Park.
 But anyway, so I asked Marcel if he ever studied eastern philosophy.
 He says no, not really, he said he read Zen in the Art of Archery, but that was about it.
 It's amazing the people she invited to this.

-- LD: Here are some photos of your studio in Coenties Slip. - JR: I've seen them. - LD: You've talked about the importance that each studio had a kind of different-- - JR: Here you go [hands photos and papers back] - LD: -- a different flavor for you.
+- LD: Here are some photos of your studio in.... - JR: I've seen them. - LD: You've talked about the importance that each studio had a kind of different... - JR: Here you go. - LD: A different flavor for you.
 It had a big impact on your work. - JR: Yeah, it was always the size. - LD: Yeah. - JR: The minute I moved in, I made the biggest thing I could in it, and for the size.
-So that little studio had only like eight-foot-high ceilings, I made them eight feet high, then I moved to another bigger studio, I made them bigger.
-So, I always made the largest size I could in that expansion [stretches out arms] pew. - LD: One thing I wanted to come back to again was the billboard painting.
+So that little studio had only like eight foot high ceilings, I made them eight feet high, then I moved to another bigger studio, I made them bigger.
+So, I always made the largest size I could in that expansion. - LD: One thing I wanted to come back to again was the billboard painting.
 Because it's clear that these oversized images are related to your experience as a billboard painter.
 But there are other things too, you know, the scale, palate, even the interest in commodity images.
-What do you think about how these things are related?
-Your billboard practice, and the art that you made? - JR: Well, I mean, I really didn't think too much.
+How do you -- how do you -- what do you think about how these things are related?
+Your billboard practice, and the art that you made?

+JR: Well, I mean, I really didn't think too much.
 I'd go to work everyday, there'd be a big desk, and I could pick up anything I wanted to paint indiscriminately.